costoffreedom/costoffreedom-book/book/affordances/transdisciplinarity.md

 development based on globalized extractivism that prevents personal and collective development and the right to a good life for 99% of the population.</p>

-> Mélanie Dulong de Rosnay is a researcher at french institution CNRS Institute for Communication Sciences where she is in charge of the Information and Commons Governance research group.